-All full-time and part-time international students are automatically enrolled in and required to purchase the International Accident and Sickness Plan unless evidence of primary insurance that provides comparable or better coverage is provided.
+All full-time and part-time international students are automatically enrolled in and required to purchase the International Injury & Sickness Insurance.

-For non-athletic accidental injuries, the College provides full-time undergraduate and full-time physical therapy graduate students with a $2,500 excess accident insurance plan that may reimburse eligible deductibles, co-pays, etc. required by your primary health insurance plan.
+For non-athletic accidental injuries, the College provides all full-time undergraduate students and full-time physical therapy graduate students with a $5,000 excess accident insurance plan that may reimburse eligible deductibles, co-pays, etc. required by your primary health insurance plan.

 Campus Network and Servers